digital-asset/docs.daml.com/docs/2.9.3/docs/tools/assistant.rst

 Here is what each field means:

-- ``packages``: an optional list of directories containing daml package, and by extension, ``daml.yaml`` config files.
-These allow daml multi-build to find the source code to dependency dars and build them in the correct order.
+- ``packages``: an optional list of directories containing Daml packages, and by extension, ``daml.yaml`` config files.
+These allow Daml Multi-Build to find the source code for dependency dars and build them in topological order.
-- ``projects``: an optional list of directories containing ``multi-package.yaml`` config files, which will extend the above package set for resolving build order.
+- ``projects``: an optional list of directories containing ``multi-package.yaml`` config files, which will extend the above package set for resolving the build order.
 These exist to allow separation of your project into sub-projects, which can still be built when removed from the surrounding environment.

 The ``multi-package.yaml`` file supports `Environment Variable Interpolation <#environment-variable-interpolation>`__.